UNITED STATES

 Money market funds | ||||||||||||||||

-Realized gains and losses included in earnings from the sale of available-for-sale securities were insignificant.
-As of September 30, 2023 and December 31, 2022, we did
+We had no realized gains or losses from the sale of available-for-sale securities during the three and nine months ended September 30, 2024 and 2023.
+As of September 30, 2024 and December 31, 2023, we did

 have any allowance for credit losses or impairments of available-for-sale securities.Note 4.
 Prepaid Expenses and Other Current Assets